SRinatR/Askim_candles/memory-bank/activeContext.md

 # Active Context: Askim candles

-## Date: 2024-07-29 (Simulated Date of Update)
+## Date: 2024-07-30 (Simulated Date of Update)

 ## 1. Current Focus
-*   **Admin Panel - CRUD for Product Attributes (Categories, Materials, Scents):** Implement UI and client-side logic (localStorage) for managing these attributes.
-Update product forms to use `Select` inputs populated with these attributes.
-*   **Version/Date Display in Main Site Footer:** Add simulated version and last update date to the main site's footer.
+*   **Finalize Product Filters & "Last Updated" Date:**
+    *   Ensure product filters (`ProductFilters.tsx`, `ProductsPage.tsx`) are robust, especially dynamic price range from active products and handling of empty filter results.
+    *   Adjust main site footer (`Footer.tsx`) to only show version number to regular users.
+"Last Updated" date will be removed from public footer.
+Admin footer will keep its simulated date.
+*   **Implement Multilingual Product Name & Description:**
+    *   Update `Product` type for `name` and `description` to support UZ/RU/EN.
+    *   Update mock data.
+    *   Update admin product forms (`new`, `edit`) with inputs for each language.
+    *   Update main site components (`ProductCard`, `ProductDetailPage`, cart/checkout summaries, order history) to display localized names/descriptions.
+    *   Update admin product list to show name in admin's current language.

 ## 2. Recent Changes (Leading to this state)
-*   **Category & Header "Полезное" Update:** Product categories updated as per user request. "Полезное" section in header now links to a new `/info` page listing articles.
-Homepage category display improved.
-*   **Corporate Color Palette Applied:** Updated `src/app/globals.css` for the entire application.
-*   **Admin Panel Log Filtering & Sorting:** Implemented client-side filtering and sorting for logs.
-*   **Admin Panel Placeholders & Log Enhancements:** Sales, Marketing, Reports pages in admin updated.
-Logs section enhanced.
+*   **Admin Attributes CRUD:** Implemented UI and `localStorage` logic for managing custom Categories, Materials, and Scents.
+Product forms updated to use `Select` inputs for these.
+*   **Version Display in Main Footer:** Added simulated version and "Last Updated" date to the main site footer (this will be revised).
+*   **Dropdown Fix in Admin Layout:** Corrected `DropdownMenu` usage for sidebar items with sub-menus.

 ## 3. Next Steps (Immediate for Me - based on user's latest request)
-1.  **Implement Version Display in Main Site Footer:**
+1.  **Refine Product Filters:**
+    *   Verify dynamic price range calculation in `ProductFilters.tsx` based on *active* products.
+    *   Handle edge cases like empty product lists for filter generation.
+2.  **Adjust "Last Updated" Date Display:**
-    *   Modify `src/components/layout/Footer.tsx`.
+    *   Modify `src/components/layout/Footer.tsx` to remove "Last Updated" for regular users.
-2.  **Implement Admin CRUD for Product Attributes (Categories, Materials, Scents):**
-    *   Create pages: `/admin/attributes/categories/page.tsx`, `/admin/attributes/materials/page.tsx`, `/admin/attributes/scents/page.tsx`.
-    *   Implement UI for adding/listing/deleting (custom) attributes, using `localStorage`.
+3.  **Implement Multilingual Product Data:**
+    *   Update `src/lib/types.ts` (`Product` interface).
+    *   Update `src/lib/mock-data.ts` with multilingual names/descriptions.
-    *   Update admin navigation in `/admin/layout.tsx`.
+    *   Modify admin forms: `src/app/admin/products/new/page.tsx`, `src/app/admin/products/edit/[id]/page.tsx`.
+    *   Modify display components: `src/components/products/ProductCard.tsx`, `src/app/[locale]/products/[id]/page.tsx`, `src/app/[locale]/cart/page.tsx`, `src/app/[locale]/checkout/page.tsx`, `src/app/[locale]/account/orders/page.tsx`, `src/app/[locale]/account/orders/[id]/page.tsx`.
-    *   Update admin dictionaries for new labels.
+    *   Modify admin product list: `src/app/admin/products/page.tsx`.
-    *   Modify product forms (`/admin/products/new`, `/admin/products/edit/[id]`) to use `Select` components for Category, Material, Scent, populated from `mock-data` and `localStorage`.
-3.  **Update Memory Bank:** Reflect these new features.
+4.  **Update Memory Bank:** Reflect all these changes.

 ## 4. Active Decisions & Considerations
-*   **Attribute Management Scope:** "Dimensions" and "Burning Time" remain free-text inputs in product forms.
-Management as selectable lists is for Category, Material, and Scent.
-*   **Data Storage for Attributes:** Custom attributes created in admin will be stored in `localStorage` for simulation.
-*   **Admin Panel i18n & Theme:** Corporate color palette applies.
-Basic EN/RU i18n setup for admin.
-*   **Main Site i18n:** Path-based (UZ/RU/EN).
-Corporate client focus noted.
-*   **Backend Plan:** Prisma/PostgreSQL, documented in `deployment_guide.md`.
+*   **Admin "Last Updated" Date:** The admin panel footer will continue to show its own simulated "Last Updated" date (current render date).
+The request to make this editable by admin for display in the admin footer will be a future consideration if needed.
+*   **Multilingual Product Input:** For `name` and `description`, admin forms will have separate inputs for UZ, RU, EN.
+*   **Selectable Attributes (Category, Scent, Material):** These will remain single-value fields on the product model.
+Their *labels* in the admin `Select` components will be translated based on the admin's current language, but the stored value will be a consistent key (e.g., English name or a slug).
+*   **Filter Robustness:** Ensure filters don't break if no products match or if price ranges are unusual.